wlerin/feralfilehosting/Feral Wiki/Software/Plex/readme.md

 Remote Access:
 ---

+> **Important note:** You must not use the active SSH tunnel proxy to connect to the remote connections.
+Disable your proxy first and then try to connect to the remote address.

 In a web browser connect to the remote access URL shown in previous steps.
 It will need to be in the format:

 ~~~